bichanw/Simons_task/README.md

 To perform the task:
 1. Be sure to have matlab and [psychtoolbox](http://psychtoolbox.org/download) installed on your laptop.
 2. Open `main_test_dots.m`, change line 7 to your initial.
 (E.g. `subjectID = 'BW';`)
 3. Run the script.
-You will be presented a cloud of dots on each trial.
+You will be presented with a cloud of dots on each trial.
 Press left arrow if you think there are more red dots; press right arrow if you think there are more green dots.
 4. When finishing, send the files in the `Results` folder to me.
 They should be `your initial_thresh.mat` and `your initial_1.mat`.

 A few things to watch out: